rlmyandaa/OdooHersyanda/README.md

 All unittest for this module is tagged as 'aruna', to run all the unittest we could just call this tag.

     python3 odoo-bin--test-enable --test-tags aruna --stop-after-init

+Developed using Odoo v13
+Tested on Odoo v13 and Odoo v15